mervesc/mervesc.github.io/_pages/about.md

 to present my work in various academic conferences (such as ACM CCS, NDSS, SOUPS), and also industry-recognized venues (such as GSMA Fraud&Security group, M3AAWG, CCC).

-At SAP, I am working on using active defense and deception techniques to engage with attackers in the cloud landscape, and improving visibility into the application runtime.
+At SAP, I am mainly working on web application security, including dynamic security testing, and improving visibility into the application runtime using active defense techniques and security-relevant logging.
 I have created the [AD&D Workshop](https://adnd.work) in 2022, to bring together the researchers working on active defense related topics.

 {% include base_path %}